"I am remembering him singing the Yeti song from the Backyardigans, and pondering onks, twoks, and threeks, to go with our forks."

 Landon was always searching for answers.
 He was relentless in the pursuit of truth and knowledge.
 He spent the last few years of his life trying to better understand himself, his mind, and his place in the world.
 A few months before his death he started a second PhD, in Cognitive Science, at UC Boulder working on issues at the intersection of psychology and machine learning and returned to his childhood interest in chess programming.

 This page is to remember, and to pay tribute to his life and work.
+(See also a notice from the American Mathematical Society here.)

 "Our collaboration was highly productive and I will always cherish it for everything that Landon taught me, both about math (particularly, graph theory) and about how to conduct research.
 My confidence and skills grew tremendously during our peak time of collaboration, and I will always be grateful for having known and worked with him." (see full statement here)